19 Indiana Day Trips Perfect for Spring

 Perfect For: Wild animal admirers

-Experience the self-guided Drive-Thru Safari in your vehicle and see over 50 different species!
-Along the way, there are opportunities to get out of your car and get a closer look at certain animals.
+Experience the self-guided Drive-Thru Safari in your vehicle and see over 40 different species!
+Along the way, you will have opportunities to get out of your car and get a closer look at certain animals.
+The safari lasts about 30 minutes, but you can extend your visit with additional encounters and attractions for a full-day adventure.

 Wilstem Wildlife Park